Moving to Canada

 Emigrating to Canada

 Canada is an incredible country blessed with impressive landscapes and a variety of cultures.
-It is the world’s second largest country and its capital, Ottawa, and three largest cities, Toronoto, Montreal and Vancouver are highly urbanised.
+It is the world’s second-largest country and its capital, Ottawa, and the three largest cities, Toronoto, Montreal and Vancouver are highly urbanised.
 The majority of the population in Canada tend to live in these metropolises, or on their outskirts.
 However, if you dream of a quieter life in Canada, the rural areas are sparsely populated and are blessed with some of the most beautiful vistas in the world.

 You will also notice that Canada is a bilingual country, with the majority of the population speaking English or French.
 This is due to the European colonies who settled in the country as of the 16th century.
 Different ethnic groups live side-by-side, largely respecting each other’s cultures and helping to make acceptance and diversity key tenets of the Canadian national identity.